ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/architecture/resources/colorgradient.markdown

 As the common color selection window is used, any value within it may be changed as well, including the alpha value.

  ## Applying the ColorGradient
-Sampling from ColorGradient is done through a ColorGradient variable within ZilchScript.
+Sampling from ColorGradient is done through a ColorGradient variable within NadaScript.
 The value passed into `Sample()` must be between 0 and 1:

 ```
-class GradDemo : ZilchComponent
+class GradDemo : NadaComponent
 {
     // ColorGradient to use
     [Property]